mitchtabian/Poker-Stats/README.md

 # TODO
 This is a notes section for me personally.
-1. Make "join" button work with htmx and stay on same page (tournament_list)
 1. Need some kind of a backup or archived tournament process.
 	1. It would be really bad if someone accidentally "undo-completion" and lost their data.
 	1. The tournament should be archived instead of totally deleted.